zapier/zapier-platform/packages/cli/README.md

 ### Why doesn't Zapier support newer versions of Node.js?

 We run your code on AWS Lambda, which only supports a few [versions](https://docs.aws.amazon.com/lambda/latest/dg/programming-model.html) of Node.
 Sometimes that doesn't include the latest version.
-Additionally, with over 1,000 apps running on the Zapier platform have to be sure upgrading to the latest Node version will not have a negative impact.
+Additionally, with thousands of apps running on the Zapier platform, we have to be sure upgrading to the latest Node version will not have a negative impact.

 ### How do I manually set the Node.js version to run my app with?